mfxstudios/entrust/README.md

 entrust setup --show   # Display current settings (tokens hidden) entrust setup --clear  # Clear all configuration and credentials
 ```

+**Project-Level Configuration:**
+- Configuration is stored per-project in `.env` file in the current directory
+- Credentials are stored project-specifically (macOS Keychain uses project path hash, Linux uses `.entrust/credentials/`)
+- Each project can have different JIRA instances, GitHub repos, and settings
+- Run `entrust setup` in each project directory where you want to use entrust

 **Auto-detection:**
 - When run from a git repository, `setup` automatically detects the GitHub org/repo from the `origin` remote